The Anabolic Switch — IGF-1 and Your Muscle-Building Potential

 Decathlon demands both power and endurance

-across 10 events found the TT genotype
+across 10 events found the AA genotype

 was significantly more prevalent among decathletes compared to other athlete groups,